DJj123dj/math-master/README.md

-# math-master
+# Math Master
- An advanced discord calculator bot
+A simple discord calculator bot

+Made by DJj123dj as a test project.
+Join our discord server: [discord.dj-dj.be](https://discord.dj-dj.be)